fredzqm/pygameLearning/Level-2/README.txt

 =================================================================================
 Lesson
 =================================================================================
-1. import global variables and global function from another file There are essentially two way to import code from another file in the same directory
+1. Import global variables and global function from another file There are essentially two way to import code from another file in the same directory
 		1. import as a whole module
 		2. import specific global variable or function directly Check them out in the importExample foler

-2. separate program in multiple parts and files
+2. Separate program in multiple parts and files
 	In a team work, it is a very good practice to keep different part of your game in different file.
 	Our pygame program contains three parts:
 		Main.py (I/O)